libreobjet/open-guide/designing.md

 There are many types of materials that could be used for creating objects and on the same time there are many criteria to choose them.
 However, there are some properties on which you should think at the time of choosing the materials of the open source object you are designing.

 An open source design should be fabricated anywhere by anyone or at least in the greatest amount of places that is posible and by the greatest amout of people that is posible.

-- Pallets > DIY > Basic tool
-- Plywood > Cnc
-- plastic, composite... > 3d print
+For that reason at the time of choosing materials we recomendate to use materials that could be got easily anywhere by anyone.

+Economic factor is also important.
+If you choose an extended material but it is expensive, only a few people will be able to build your design.
+Bu not only economic cuestions are important, you also should consider the ecologic.
+There are a lot of material that you can recycle, or even better, upcycle.
+For example emterials like pallets are easy to find anywhere, by anyone, for free.

+Finally you also have to consider the tools that you need to work with the materials you are going to fabricate your model.
+For example, glass and methacrylate are easy to find but while methacrylate could be easily cut by a common cutter, for cutting glass the tools are not as common and the technics are not as simple.

 Tools
 ---------

+For each type of task you need to do you would find diferent tools offered.
+It is important to find the tools that best suits for your designs, not only technicaly but also ethicaly.
+That is why encougare you to use open source tools for making your open source designs.
+If you use, for example a propietary software for doing an open source design, as we have said before, it does not mean that your design is not open source.
+But if you use an open soucer tool you will ensure that anyona could work on your design without needing to pay the fees of the propietary software.
+In addition, you are going to be ethicaly more coerent, which is as important as the openess of the tools used.

+On the following lines we will introduce you some open source applications that you can use for designing.

 #### Software Opensource for designing objects DAO/CAO
 - Librecad: LibreCAD is a free Open Source CAD application for Windows, Apple and Linux.
 Support and documentation is free from our large, dedicated community of users, contributors and developers.